QNTC has instituted a standardized system for the classification of hotels, hotel apartments and other accommodation providers.

 The classification process involves self-evaluation by each accommodation provider against a detailed list of some 1,200 criteria to be met.
 These are detailed in the Hotel Classification Manual.

-Following self-evaluation, each hotel’s submission is then verified by an on-site inspection of every property by QTA officials to ensure that all the criteria are fully complied with.
+Following self-evaluation, each hotel’s submission is then verified by an on-site inspection of every property by QNTC officials to ensure that all the criteria are fully complied with.
 Properties that fall short of the required standards will generally be given a waiver with 6 months to rectify any areas of non-compliance.
 Hotels that are already operational and require major structural changes may be given a deadline extension until 2020.